A new minimal non-$\sigma$-scattered linear order: Preliminaries

-If $T$ is an $\omega_1$-tree that is equipped with a lexicographic order, and $L=(T,<_{lex})$, then $\Omega(L)$ defined here is equivalent to the $\Omega(T)$ defined in \cite{second}. \begin{defn} \cite{second} Assume $T$ is an $\omega_1$-tree. $\Omega(T)$ is the set of all countable $Z\subset \mathcal{B}(T)$ with the property that for all $t \in T_{\alpha_Z}$ there is a $b \in Z$ with $t \in b$, where $\alpha_Z = sup\{b\Delta b':b,b'\in Z\}$.
-Here $\mathcal{B}(T)$ is the collection of all cofinal branches of $T$. \end{defn} To see why these two definitions give $\Omega$ that are equivalent in the sense of Definition \ref{equiv}, consider a suitable countable model $M$ for $T$ which captures all $t \in T$.
-It is easy to see that countable chains of $T$ cannot define interesting cuts $z$, ($z$ is interesting if for some $x \notin M$, $M$ captures $x$ via $z$).
-So $M\cap \mathcal{B}(T)$ has to capture all elements of $T$.
-This motivates us to extend the definition of capturing for $\omega_1$-trees. \begin{defn} Assume $T$ is an $\omega_1$-tree, $\mathcal{B}(T)$ is the collection of cofinaal branches in $T$, $Z$ is a countable set, and $t\in T$.
-Then we say $Z$ captures $t \in T$ if either $t \in Z$ or there is a branch $b \in Z\cap \mathcal{B}(T)$ such that $t\Delta b \geq M\cap \omega_1$.
-Here $t\Delta b$ is the height of the least element of $b$ that is not a predecessor of $t$. \end{defn} Not that when $Z\subset \hat{L}$ is countable, and $x\in L'\subset L$, in general it might be the case that $Z$ captures $x\in L'$ but $Z$ does not capture $x \in L$.
-But the similar situation does not happen for the notion of capturing for trees.
-The following fact shows that the obstruction about linear orders and their suborders happens so rarely that we can ignore it.
-The proof of this fact only uses routine elementarity arguments which we leave to the reader. \begin{fact} Assume $L'\subset L$ are linear orders, $x \in L'$ and $M$ is a countable elementary submodel of $H_\theta$ that has $L,L'$ as elements, where $\theta>2^{|\hat{L}|}$ is regular.
-Then $M$ captures $x$ as an element of $L$ iff $M$ captures $x$ as an element of $L'$. \end{fact} The following fact shows that after adding embeddings and making many non $\sigma$-scattered suborders $\sigma$-scattered, the linear order to which we added embeddings has still non $\sigma$-scattered dense suborders, which are in fact the witnesses for Theorem \ref{main}. \begin{fact} Assume $L$ is a linear order which has size $\aleph_2$, all elements of $L$ have cofinality and coinitiality $\omega_1$, and $L'\subset L$ is dense and has cardinality $\aleph_1$.
-Then $L'$ is $\sigma$-scattered. \end{fact} \begin{proof} Since all $x \in L$ have cofinality and coinitiality $\omega_1$, there is a scattered suborder $L_0$ of $L'$ whose closure has cardinality $\aleph_2$.
-For $x,y \in L_0$ let $x\sim y$ if there are at most $\aleph_1$ many elements of $\bar{L_0}$ in between $x,y$.
-Note that there are exactly $\aleph_1$ many equivalence classes and between every two distinct equivalence classes there are infinitely many, in fact $\aleph_1$ many, equivalence classes.
-Now let $L_1$ be a suborder of $L_0$ which intersect each equivalence class at exactly one point. $L_1$ is in infinite dense linear order which contradicts $\sigma$-scatteredness of $L_0$. \end{proof} As mentioned in the previous section, we will be using forcings which are not proper to add embeddings amoung suborders of a specific Kurepa tree which is equipped with a lexicoraphic order.
-The rest of this section is devoted to the facts and lemmas which enable us to show that countable support iterations of these forcings are robust enough to preserve cardinals, under mild assumptions like $CH$.
-More discussion can be found in \cite{second} and \cite{proper_forcing}.
-The notion of $S$-completeness here seems to be the same as $\mathcal{E}$-completeness in \cite{proper_forcing}, where it is proved that countable support iterations of these forings preserve $\omega_1$.
-The lemmas needed for $\aleph_2$-chain conditions are form \cite{second} where it is proved, based on the work in \cite{proper_forcing} and the notion of proper isomorphism condition, that under some additional assumption we can iterate these posets while preserving $\omega_2.$
+The following fact is also easy to check. \begin{fact} Assume $L'\subset L$ are linear orders, $x \in L'$ and $M$ is a countable elementary submodel of $H_\theta$ that has $L,L'$ as elements, where $\theta>2^{|\hat{L}|}$ is regular.
+Then $M$ captures $x$ as an element of $L$ iff $M$ captures $x$ as an element of $L'$. \end{fact} We will need the following fact in the final section.
+We include the proof for more clarity. \begin{fact} Assume $L$ is a linear order which has size $\aleph_2$, all elements of $L$ have cofinality and coinitiality $\omega_1$, and $L'\subset L$ is dense and has cardinality $\aleph_1$.
+Then $L'$ is not $\sigma$-scattered. \end{fact} \begin{proof} Assume $L'$ is $\sigma$-scattered.
+Since all $x \in L$ have cofinality and coinitiality $\omega_1$, there is a scattered suborder $L_0$ of $L'$ whose closure in $L$ has cardinality $\aleph_2$.
+For $x,y \in L_0$ let $x\sim y$ if there are at most $\aleph_1$ many elements of the closure of ${L_0}$ in between $x$ and $y$.
+Note that there are exactly $\aleph_1$ many equivalence classes and between every two distinct equivalence classes there are $\aleph_1$ many, equivalence classes.
+Now let $L_1$ be a suborder of $L_0$ which intersect each equivalence class at exactly one point. $L_1$ is an infinite dense linear order which contradicts scatteredness of $L_0$. \end{proof}